MADE-ADI/v0-clone2/README.md

 - `app/api/chat/route.ts` - API route handling v0 SDK integration
 - `components/ai-elements/` - AI Elements components for the UI

-You now have a working v0 clone you can build off of!
+You now have a working Sapien AI base you can build off of!
 Feel free to explore the [v0 Platform API](https://v0.dev/docs/api/platform) and extend your app with additional features.